ZamfirescuStefan/DFA-Implementation/README.md

 The program checks if a word is accepted by a lambda_NFA.

 ### The automata is read from ```"config_automat"``` file in this form:
- - the numbers of states
+ - the number of states
  - the number of characters in the alphabet
  - the list of characters of the alphabet
  - initial state
  - the number of final states
  - the list of final states
  - the number of transitions
- - the list os transitions
+ - the list of transitions
   - list of transitions with ``` node evaluation node``` structure

   ### The word is given from the console: